VirgilSecurity/awesome-virgil/objective-c-swift/quickstart/readme.md

 }

 if let participants = result as?
 Array<String> where participants.count > 0 {
-    if let plainData = <#NSString: Message which needs to be secured#>.dataUsingEncoding(NSUTF8StringEncoding, allowLossyConversion: false) {
+    if let plainData = <#NSString: Message which needs to be secured#>. dataUsingEncoding(NSUTF8StringEncoding,
+                      allowLossyConversion: false) {
-        if let encryptedData = self.ipmSecurity.encryptData(plainData, identities: participants) {
+        if let encryptedData = self.ipmSecurity.encryptData(plainData,
+                 identities: participants) {
-            if let signature = self.ipmSecurity.composeSignatureOnData(encryptedData) {
+            if let signature = self.ipmSecurity.
+                     composeSignatureOnData(encryptedData) {
-                // At this point we have encrypted: NSData with encrypted message and signature: NSData with sender's signature.
-These two NSData objects now can be sent to the channel.
+                // At this point we have encrypted: NSData with encrypted
+               // message and signature: NSData with sender's signature.
+              // These two NSData objects now can be sent to the channel.
             }
         }
     }